Simon Sinek said it best: “Happy employees ensure happy customers. And happy customers ensure happy shareholders – in that order.”

 If you are already holding one-on-one meetings, something you can do in the next week is to consider each team member’s role in your organization and come up with a couple of questions you could ask in a one-on-one regarding productivity.

-2. A successful one-to-one meeting structure includes: setting a meeting objective, deciding how often you'll meet, setting an agenda, and asking a mix of fun, light icebreaker-type questions with informative inquiries about how your employee is doing and their wins and challenges and more.
+- A successful one-to-one meeting structure includes: setting a meeting objective, deciding how often you’ll meet, setting an agenda, and asking a mix of fun, light icebreaker-type questions with informative inquiries about how your employee is doing and their wins and challenges, and more.

-5. Start holding efficient and productive one-to-one meetings by going ahead to schedule them.
+- Start holding efficient and productive one-to-one meetings by going ahead to schedule them.
 Inform them early and prepare a short agenda for your 1st sessions.
-Think about each employee's role and foster clear communications by asking them how they are doing and how you can help them succeed.
+Think about each employee’s role and foster clear communication by asking them how they are doing and how you can help them succeed.

 Debbie also helps clients implement strategies to work smarter, not harder, through her group It’s About Time – Virtual Productivity Program and her highly customized individual Six-Month Productivity Transformation package.